The Role of Symmetry in Optimizing Overparameterized Networks: Introduction

 \section{Introduction}

 Overparameterized neural networks consistently outperform their smaller counterparts in optimization speed and final performance, even when the target function could be represented by much smaller architectures \citep{arora2018optimization, yang2022tensor}.
-A major line of theory explains this via large-width limits and linearization: sufficiently overparameterized networks exhibit kernel-like dynamics and provable convergence of first-order methods \citep{jacot2018ntk,allenzhu2019convergence,du2019gradient,zou2019sgd,chizat2019lazy}.
+A major line of theory explains this via large-width limits and linearization \citep{jacot2018ntk,allenzhu2019convergence,du2019gradient,zou2019sgd,chizat2019lazy}.
 Empirical studies of curvature complement this picture, showing that overparameterized networks have highly structured Hessian spectra with large near-zero subspaces and few data-dependent outliers \citep{sagun2017hessian,ghorbani2019investigation}.

-The loss landscape is also shaped by \emph{symmetry}: neural networks possess large groups of function-preserving reparameterizations (permutations, rescalings, and more structured invariances) that induce equivalence classes of weights and manifolds of functionally identical minima \citep{simsek2021geometry,kunin2021neural,grigsby2023hidden,brea2019permutation}.
+The loss landscape is also shaped by \emph{symmetry}: neural networks possess large groups of function-preserving reparameterizations (permutations, rescalings, and more structured invariances) that induce equivalence classes of weights and manifolds of functionally identical minima \citep{ simsek2021geometry,kunin2021neural,grigsby2023hidden,brea2019permutation, 10.5555/3692070.3693489}.
 These symmetries complicate naive geometric notions such as ``sharpness'' \citep{dinh2017sharp} and help explain why seemingly distinct solutions can be connected by low-loss paths \citep{garipov2018loss,draxler2018no}.

 This paper sits at the intersection of these two perspectives.
-We provide a more comprehensive characterization of the weight-space symmetries due to overparameterization, building on \citet{simsek2021geometry}, and show they aid optimization through two mechanisms:
+We provide a more comprehensive characterization of the weight-space symmetries due to overparameterization, building on \citet{FUKUMIZU2000317, simsek2021geometry}, and show they aid optimization through two mechanisms:

 \textbf{Mechanism 1: Diagonal Preconditioning.} The eigenvalues of the Hessian $H$ after a symmetry transformation are the same as those for $K^{1/2}HK^{1/2}$, where $K$ is a diagonal matrix that depends on the symmetry transformations.
 The right choice of $K$ can improve the Hessian conditioning, especially if eigenvectors are approximately axis-aligned.